Supercell (company): Funding

 Accel Partners and Index Ventures invested $12 million in the Series A of Supercell in 2011.
 In October 2013 it was announced that the Japanese company GungHo Online Entertainment and its parent SoftBank had acquired 51% of the company for a reported $1.51 billion.
 On 1 June 2015, SoftBank acquired an additional 22.7% stake in Supercell, which brought their total stake to 73.2% of the company and made them the sole external shareholder.
 In 2016, Supercell reported annual revenues of around €2.11 billion.
-In three years, the company's revenues have grown a total of 800 percent, from 78.4 million (2012).
+In three years, the company's revenues have grown a total of 800 percent, from €78.4 million in 2012.
 In 2024, Supercell had revenues of $3 billion.

 Ownership

 In June 2016, Halti S.A., a Luxembourg-based consortium founded that month, acquired 81.4% of Supercell for $8.6 billion.
 At the time, Japan's SoftBank valued Supercell at $10.2 billion.
 Halti S.A. was 50%-owned by Chinese technology company Tencent; in October 2019, Tencent increased its stake in the consortium to 51.2% by acquiring shares worth $40 million as part of a convertible bond.